Radiology and Imaging

 - Nuclear Medicine

 Diagnostic ultrasound is an imaging method that uses high-frequency sound waves to produce relatively precise images of structures within your body.
-The images produced during an ultrasound examination often provide valuable information for diagnosing and treating a variety of diseases and conditions without the use of radiation.
+The images produced during an ultrasound examination provide valuable information for diagnosing and treating a variety of diseases and conditions without using radiation.

-We offer numerous ultrasound services in the areas of abdominal, gynecologic, vascular and small-parts imaging.
+Numerous ultrasound services are offered in Fairmont, Minnesota, in the areas of abdominal, gynecologic, vascular and small-parts imaging.

 During an ultrasound exam, you usually lie on an examination table.
 A small amount of gel is applied to your skin.
 The gel helps eliminate the formation of air pockets between the ultrasound and your body.
-During the exam, a technician trained in ultrasound imaging (sonographer) presses a small hand-held device (transducer), about the size of a bar of soap, against your skin over the area of your body being examined, moving from one area to another as necessary.
+During the exam, a sonographer, who is a technician trained in ultrasound imaging, presses a small hand-held device about the size of a bar of soap, called a transducer, against your skin over the area of your body being examined, moving from one area to another, as necessary.

 Based on the same principles as sonar, a technology used to detect underwater objects, the transducer generates and receives high-frequency sound waves that can't be heard by the human ear.

-As the sonographer places the transducer on your skin, crystals inside the transducer emit pulses of sound waves that travel into your body.
-Your tissues, bones and body fluids reflect the sound waves and bounce them back to the transducer.
+As the sonographer places the transducer on your skin, crystals inside it emit pulses of sound waves that travel into your body.
+Your tissues, bones and bodily fluids reflect the sound waves and bounce them back to the transducer.
 The transducer then sends this information to a computer, which composes detailed images based on the patterns created by the sound waves.

-Though the majority of ultrasound exams are performed with a transducer on your skin, some ultrasounds are done inside your body (invasive ultrasounds).
-For these exams, a specialized transducer is attached to a probe that's inserted into a natural opening in your body.
+Most ultrasound exams are performed with a transducer on your skin.
+However, some ultrasounds are performed inside your body, called invasive ultrasounds.
+For these exams, a specialized transducer is attached to a probe that's inserted into a natural opening in the body.

 Ultrasound usually is a painless procedure.
 However, you may experience some mild discomfort as the sonographer guides the transducer over your body, especially if you're required to have a full bladder.
-A typical ultrasound exam takes from 30 minutes to an hour.
-However, some exams can take two hours.
+A typical ultrasound exam takes about 30 minutes to an hour.
+However, some exams can take longer.